Shadow and stability of quantum-corrected black holes: The strategy to generate exterior solutions

-We assume that the Darmois-Israel junction conditions be still valid for the effective theory, which is widely adopted in the literature \cite{Bojowald:2005qw,Munch:2020czs,Piechocki:2020bfo}.
+We assume that the Darmois-Israel junction conditions be still valid for the effective theory, which is widely adopted in the literature~\cite{Bojowald:2005qw,Munch:2020czs,Piechocki:2020bfo}.
 In addition, to achieve the aim that the quantum effects in the interior can be carried into the exterior, one needs also to specify the interior effective dynamical equation.
-We focus on the spatially flat FRW model with $k=0$.
-There are alternative approaches to derive the effective Friedmann equation of spatially flat FRW model in LQC.
-In particular, the two quantization schemes in \cite{Ashtekar:2006wn,Ding:2008tq,Yang:2009fp} have been studied deeply in the literature.
-Note that the resulting effective Friedmann equations obtained in these two schemes are suitable for arbitrary matter sources though they are derived with a massless scalar field.
-The reason behind this is that the quantum corrections to Friedmann equation arise completely from the quantum modification in the gravitational part.
-In the scheme in \cite{Ashtekar:2006wn} the backward evolution of the flat FRW universe will reach the critical energy density of matter, and then be symmetrically bounced into another universe, resolving the classical big-bang singularity.
-The effective Friedmann equation reads \cite{Ashtekar:2006wn}
+The effective Friedmann equation reads~\cite{Ashtekar:2006wn,Vandersloot:2006ws,Vandersloot:2006gga}

 where $\rho_c=\frac{3}{8\pi G\gamma^2\Delta}$ is the critical energy density.
-The parameter $\Delta=4\sqrt{3}\gamma\ell^2_{\rm p}$ is the area gap, where $\ell^2_{\rm p}=G\hbar$ and $\gamma$ denotes the Immirzi parameter whose value has been fixed as $0.2375$ by calculating BH entropy \cite{Domagala:2004jt,Meissner:2004ju}.
+The parameter $\Delta=4\sqrt{3}\pi\gamma\ell^2_{\rm p}$ is the area gap, where $\ell^2_{\rm p}=G\hbar$ and $\gamma$ denotes the Immirzi parameter whose value has been fixed as $0.2375$ by calculating BH entropy~\cite{Domagala:2004jt,Meissner:2004ju}.
+Note that the resulting effective Friedmann equation \eqref{eq:Friedmann-eff} is suitable for arbitrary matter sources though it is derived with a massless scalar field.
+The reason behind this is that the quantum corrections to Friedmann equation arise completely from the quantum modification in the gravitational part.
 We now consider the dynamics of the interior spacetime determined by the effective equation \eqref{eq:Friedmann-eff}.
-Therefore, repeating the matching procedure, the quantum-corrected exterior metric can be obtained as
+Therefore, repeating the matching procedure, the quantum-corrected exterior metric can be obtained as \cite{Lewandowski:2022zce}

 where